The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The best way to get your pup interested in exercise is through play.
 With a Yorkie’s curious and spirited disposition, it usually does not take much to convince them to play.

 We’ve compiled a number of fun Yorkie toys and games to get your Yorkie running or mentally engaged.
 A few examples are self-playing dog toys, such as an automatic ball launcher, puzzle toys, interactive toys, fetch, treasure hunt, tug-of-war, and hide and seek.
 Not only will your dog benefit physically and mentally from these activities, but you may as well since some of these games can keep your dog occupied when you have no time to play.

 One of a Yorkshire Terriers’ favorite things to do is run.
 Due to their heritage as mousers on British mill floors, Yorkies love to chase.
 They’ll chase just about anything, including other willing dogs or family members.

 So, if you have a fenced-in yard or a local dog park, give running a try.
 A side benefit is that it gives you an opportunity to work on training commands and to reward obedience.

-A great advantage of toy breeds like Yorkshire Terriers is that when the weather outside is frightful, they can still get a great round of exercise by chasing a toy around the living room or playing tug-of-war.
+A great advantage of toy breeds like Yorkshire Terriers is that when the weather outside is frightful, they can still get a great round of exercise by chasing a toy around their playpen or playing tug-of-war in the living room.
 After all, when you weigh five pounds and your legs are a mere four inches long, a dash around the house can feel like a mile.